laboon/ebook/text/41_advanced_unit_testing.md

 Exactly what you test will vary based upon the domain of software you are testing and the amount of time you have for testing, as well as organizational standards and other external factors.
 Of course, stating this doesn't give you any direction at all, and similar caveats could probably be put in front of every paragraph of this book.
 There are some heuristics to follow, many of which directly mirror some of the items discussed when developing a test plan.

 Ideally, you should look at the method and think of the various success and failure cases, determine the equivalence classes, and think about what some good boundary and interior values might be to test from those equivalence classes.
 You want to also focus on testing common use cases over use cases which rarely occur, at least at first.
 If you are writing more safety-critical software, often it makes sense to focus on testing for failure before checking the happy path.
 Personally, I often work on a base case first, and then think of possible failure cases after that.
-Oftentimes, I will go back, sometimes with a profiler, and see what code is executed is most often and add extra test cases for that.
+Oftentimes, I will go back, sometimes with a profiler, and see what code is executed most often and add extra test cases for that.
 I may try to construct a mental model of what is called often instead of using a profiler.
 I will definitely think of from where the inputs to the method are coming.
 If they are from a system that I have no control over (including users, the ultimate example of systems I have no control over) and may be sending unanticipated values, I will definitely spend more time thinking of possible failure cases and checking for edge cases.

 You don't want to create a test suite that takes so long to run that people don't run it often, but a well-designed unit test suite with appropriate doubles, mocks, stubs, and the like should run very fast even when there are many tests.
 I would err on the side of creating too many tests rather than too few, at first.
 As you determine how many tests are necessary for the particular piece of software you're working on, you can start making trade-offs between the amount of time for development and for testing.

 ### Assert Less, Name Directly

-When unit tests fail, they should point you exactly what went wrong, and where.
+When unit tests fail, they should point you to exactly what went wrong, and where.
 They should not be large "one size fits all" tests.
-It is so fast to run a properly-written unit test (rarely taking more than a few tens of milliseconds) that the extra execution time and work involved in writing more tests is absolutely dwarfed by the amount of time that you will save when unit tests tell you exactly what went wrong when it failed.
+It is so fast to run a properly-written unit test (rarely taking more than a few tens of milliseconds) that the extra execution time and work involved in writing more tests is absolutely dwarfed by the amount of time that you will save when unit tests tell you exactly what went wrong when they failed.
 A unit test with lots of assertions shows a lack of thought towards what exactly the unit test was supposed to check for.
 Consider the following example:

 ```java
 public class CatTest {